Frequently Asked Questions

 How long should I expect my child to need intensive reading instruction?

 Intensive reading instruction is not a “quick fix.”
-Assuming a child receives a minimum of 120 minutes of direct, explicit and systematic instruction it takes an average of 2-3 years to achieve mastery.
+Assuming an individual receives a minimum of 120 minutes of direct, explicit and systematic instruction it takes an average of 2-3 years to achieve mastery.

 My child writes their letters backward, do they have dyslexia?